josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 At the very least, a web developer is aware of accessibility principles, and recognizes their own shortcomings in that area.
 They should know when they need help or are out of their element, and seek out that help and understanding.

 An LLM, by contrast (and therefore, any person relying solely on an LLM to generate frontend code) _will_ produce inaccessible, inaccurate, non-semantic, _wrong_ frontend code.
+It's not _if_; it's _when_.

 There may be a time when LLMs get better than humans at fulfilling all the myriad requirements of frontend code, accessibility included, but I've seen no evidence that's coming any time soon, and have little reason to believe we're even on that trajectory.

 Until then, the quality of frontend code that LLMs generate, quite simply, must not be trusted.

 (And this is all to say absolutely nothing of design, another skill many web developers bring to the table—or of the increasingly generic ouroboros of LLM output.
-Hope you want a website that looks exactly like Vercel's homepage.)
+Hope you want a website that looks just like Vercel's homepage.)

 ## The difference between protection and gatekeeping